zbaskin/MoviePathways/README.md

 # Vouchr Pathways

-Vouchr's Movie Pathways is a small React + TypeScript web app that helps you plan “full day at the theater” marathons.
+A React + TypeScript web app that helps you plan "full day at the theater" marathons.
 Enter movies (with runtimes), theaters, and showtimes, then generate feasible itineraries that chain multiple movies together.

 It accounts for:
 - **Fixed travel time** when switching theaters (0 minutes if staying in the same theater)
-- **Trailer leeway (X minutes)** so you can arrive up to `X` minutes after the posted start time and still consider the showing “catchable”
+- **Trailer leeway (X minutes)** so you can arrive up to `X` minutes after the posted start time and still consider the showing "catchable"
 - **Optional movie preference ranking** to push your must-sees to the top
+- **One-day or multi-day mode** to plan a single date or span multiple days

 If no preferences are set, the app prioritizes itineraries with the **maximum number of movies**.